UPDATED JUL 14, 2020

 Stepping off the ferry at Angel Island is like walking onto the set of Shutter Island.
 You’ll spot abandoned army barracks, a lighthouse, and the immigration station where people first arrived from across the Pacific.
 Follow a six-mile loop trail along the coast with Insta-worthy views of the Bay Bridge, Golden Gate Bridge, and San Francisco.
 If you want to spend a little more time in nature (and see SF lit up by night!), reserve a campsite.

 Mt.
 Diablo is the East Bay’s highest peak at 3,849 feet tall — it’s also a training point for mountaineers getting ready to tackle Mt.
 Whitney.
 Pack a snack (and some beer) — this is an all-day hike.
 Take the 6.8-mile summit trail if you’re itching for adventure, or explore the many others criss-crossing the foothills.
 On a clear day, you can see everything from the Farallon Islands to the Sierra Nevadas.

-If you want to escape the fog while you get your fitness on, head to Pacifica for a hike along the picturesque Sweeney Ridge.
-You’ll be walking through history along the way — passing through where Portola first discovered the San Francisco Bay in 1769, as well as the abandoned buildings from the 1950s Nike missile base (now you know!).
+Head to Pacifica for a hike along the picturesque Sweeney Ridge.
+You’ll walk through history along the way, passing through where Portola first discovered the San Francisco Bay in 1769, as well as abandoned buildings from the 1950s-era Nike missile base (now you know!).
 And any Bay Area insider knows this is also home to the most scenic Taco Bell ever (but we much prefer Loco Tacos or Gorilla BBQ).